 The grand prize winner will receive $500, a full pass to the Toronto Screenwriters Conference, feedback from our readers and coverage from industry professionals!
+The ten finalists all receive a digital download of Final Draft Screenwriting software along with script feedback.
 Do not miss out on this opportunity to showcase your work and win!Submit Now

 Jessica Shadlock – Development Manager, Temple Street

 Jessica Shadlock is the Development Manager at Temple Street, part of the premium scripted division of Boat Rocker Media.
 Jessica is responsible for developing television projects for the Canadian and international markets from concept to series order, collaborating with writers, creators and executives across Temple Street’s slate.

 Prior to joining the Temple Street team, Jessica was Development Manager at Back Alley Film productions where she helped develop drama series Coroner (CBC) and Bellevue (CBC, WGN America) in addition to managing the company’s development slate and sourcing new projects and IP.
 Jessica joined Back Alley in 2011, supporting the Executive Producers and company principals during the production of Bomb Girls (Global, Reelz) and the development and production of Played (CTV).
 A graduate of Ryerson’s RTA School of Media, Jessica got her start on set in the unscripted space on series including Canada’s Worst Driver.

 - This competition is for “Feature Length” screenplays with a minimum of 75 pages and a maximum of 120 pages.